MarcisGailitis/GCP---Associate-Cloud-Engineer/2 Essential Google Cloud Infrastructure -  Foundation.md

 DNS resolution for external addresses:

 - Instances with external IP addresses can allow connections from hosts outside the project
-  - Users connect directly using external IP address
+  - Users connect directly using an external IP address
 - DNS records for external address can be published using existing DNS servers
 - DNS zones can be hosted using Cloud DNS